lunasilvestre/market_dashboard/README.md

 #### Additional Notes and Tips

-- **Security Groups:** Ensure that the security groups associated with the ALB and ECS tasks allow the necessary inbound and outbound traffic.
+- **Security Groups**: Ensure that the security groups associated with the ALB and ECS tasks allow the necessary inbound and outbound traffic.
 For the ALB, inbound HTTP traffic on port 80 should be allowed.

-- **Environment Variables:** Confirm that all necessary environment variables (e.g., Snowflake credentials) are correctly configured and accessible by the ECS tasks.
+- **Environment Variables**: Confirm that all necessary environment variables (e.g., Snowflake credentials) are correctly configured and accessible by the ECS tasks.
 These should be defined in your Terraform configuration or passed securely.

-- **Logging and Monitoring:** CloudWatch logs can help you troubleshoot any issues with the ECS tasks.
+- **Logging and Monitoring**: CloudWatch logs can help you troubleshoot any issues with the ECS tasks.
 Ensure that the ECS task execution role has the appropriate permissions to write logs to CloudWatch.

-- **Resource Cleanup:** If you need to tear down the infrastructure, you can run:
+- **Resource Cleanup**: If you need to tear down the infrastructure, you can run:

   ```bash
   terraform destroy -auto-approve
   ```

-  **Warning:** This will delete all resources created by Terraform.
+  **Warning**: This will delete all resources created by Terraform.
 Use with caution.

 #### Summary